vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 You can optionally specify restore hooks to be executed during a restore or after resources are restored.
 For example, you might need to perform a custom database restore operation before the database application containers start.
 [More about restore hooks][11].

+During a restore, Velero is non-destructive.
+That means that Velero will never overwrite a pre-existing resource which has the same name as a resource in the backup it is restoring.
+Similarly, if a persistent volume exists, Velero will not overwrite the data in it.
+This behavior is by design, so that you don't have to worry about accidentally overwriting your cluster's state when using Velero.

 ## Backup workflow

 When you run `velero backup create test-backup`: